jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 ```
 You could be more granular and explicit here by [giving a list of inputs to ignore](https://www.terraform.io/language/meta-arguments/lifecycle), but in this case just using `all` is fine too.

+Alternatively, you can also completely drop the bootstrap image altogether, as described [below](#no-bootstrap).

+### Dropping the bootstrap image {#no-bootstrap}

-If you don't want to deal with managing your own bootstrap image, you can also consider completely dropping it altogether.
+Instead of using your own bootstrap image, you could also just use an off-the-shelf NixOS AMI.
+This saves you the trouble of having to deal with accidental invalidations described [above](#remaining-invalidations), plus it allows you to remove the entire uploading pipeline from the Terraform configuration.

 The [AMI Catalog](https://us-east-1.console.aws.amazon.com/ec2/v2/home?region=us-east-1#AMICatalog:) contains many ready-to-run NixOS AMIs that you can use instead of the bootstrap image.
 Just set up SSH access through Terraform, and update the live configuration as normal.
-This saves you the trouble of setting up an S3 bucket just to bootstrap your server, and after the live configuration has been uploaded you won't be able to tell the difference.

-Personally, I like the control that having my own image provides, but both approaches are valid.
+Personally, I like the control [and flexibility](#mixing-approaches) that having my own image provides, but there's a lot to be said for the alternative.

 ### Have Nix manage Terraform providers
 You could argue that we're not completely declarative because we have to install Terraform providers with `terraform init` before we can actually use it.